VARSHINI22009118/Mean-and-Variance/README.md

 print("The Variance of arrival from feeder is %.3f "%var)
 ```

-# Results and Output :
+#  Output :
 ![proboutput](https://user-images.githubusercontent.com/119401150/229992329-e246e3bd-c723-46a9-afa5-c90f6593d7b1.png)

+# Results :

+The mean and variance of arrivals of objects from feeder using probability distribution is calculated